 - The Archaeologists in Egypt have found pots of honey in the tombs of the pharaohs along with their bodies.
 The honey that was preserved was fit to eat, even after years of being made.
 Subsequently, people used it to bathe and to fix severe wounds.

 - The Romans applied honey to heal their wounds after the battles.
 According to legends, Hannibal has given honey and vinegar to his army after they have crossed the Alps on the back of elephants.

 - The Kings and Queens of England back in the 10th century had fermented honey wine as one of the pleasantry drinks.

-- Over 4000 years, Honey was used to treat hormonal imbalances and indigestion in the human body.
+- Over 4000 years, Honey was in use to treat hormonal imbalances and indigestion in the human body.
 The Ancient Egyptians used to rub the honey on the skin for better skin health.

 - When the Spanish conquerors invaded the American Colonies, they have found many domesticated bees in Central America.

 - Drambuie, the Scottish liquor is made of various types of honey, most of them being raw honey.